-However, by the time I had reached year 12 and started to stress about my QTS (Qualified Teacher Status) tests, I started to have second thoughts.
-I was struggling to pass my maths test and, I don’t know if you are aware, but if you fail it 3 times, you have to take 2 years out from trying and fill your time with something else before you can attempt it again.
-If you don’t pass the tests; you can’t go to Uni to study Primary Ed.
+However, by the time I reached year 12 and started to stress about my Professional Skills Tests I started to have second thoughts.
+I was struggling to pass my maths test, and at the time if you failed 3 times you had wait 2 years before trying again!
+Luckily this has now changed and you can book additional resits if required.
+But at the time if you didn’t pass the tests; you couldn’t go to Uni to study Primary Ed.
 Simple.

 So there I was, stressing 24/7 when my Mum told me that it wasn’t the end of the world and maybe I should look into other options, just in case.
 So I did.

 I was told about TEFL (Teaching English as a Foreign Language) and before I knew it, I’d booked myself on to do the 6 month course by the time I’d finished my A-levels.

 Just after I’d signed myself up, I went to take my 3rd and final attempt of my maths QTS test, as I figured I had nothing to lose and I only went and passed it!
 Typical!

 So there I was; booked onto a TEFL course and passed my QTS test with a secure place at the University of Worcester (Yay Worcester).
 Suddenly, I had options.

 With advice and opinions from several others including: Mum, Dad, boyfriend and teachers, I decided to defer my University place and pursue a Gap Year; 6 months studying TEFL and 6 months living in Spain teaching English.